Pelvic Pain and Physical Therapy: How Pelvic Floor Physical Therapy Helps

 Why you need to thoroughly assess local tissues: Another example would be a recent patient of ours who came in to see us after being on hormonal contraceptives for 15 years.
 We do a thorough assessment of the vulvar tissue and in her case she had several signs and symptoms that she may have a hormonal deficit that is contributing to tissue sensitivity in her vulva.
 In her case, referring her to a trusted gynecologist to help her address her local hormone problem completely solved her vulvar pain.

 What Can Physical Therapists do to help pain?
 A lot.

 We complete a comprehensive orthopedic and manual examination of the musculoskeletal and neuromuscular system.
 Then, we find the ROOT cause of the pain and treat those root causes.

 Treatment Techniques We May Use

 Therapeutic Exercise Training Specific for the Patient

-We work closely with the patient to come up with an individualized treatment plan focused on reaching their specific goals.
+We work closely with the patient to come up with an individualized treatment plan to help you get out of pain and back to living your very best life.
 If you are in the Richmond area and would like an integrative approach to treating your pelvic pain, you can book with us for a clinic visit.